Discover the secrets behind Apple’s brand positioning and learn how the tech giant dominates the market through strategic targeting and segmentation.

 There are two ways Apple positions its product.

-One way is to create a name that people can identify with.
-This is done through words, taglines, logo, colors, shapes, etc. The other is to create a story around their brand that makes it memorable.
+The other is to create a story around their brand that makes it memorable.

 Credit: How Not To | Video Hosted On Adilo – An Ad-Free Online Video Hosting Platform – Try It For Free